hdelva/fosite/thesis/report.md

 \caption{Endless Loop} \label{smp:nostop}
 \end{code}

-Although deciding whether or not any given program will never stop is impossible, it is possible in some trivial cases.
-Those trivial cases also happen to be quite common.
+Although deciding whether or not any given program will stop is impossible, it is possible in some cases.
+Those cases also happen to be quite common.
 Code sample \ref{smp:nostop} is an excerpt from a submission.
 The student intended to tokenize the string `x`, building the token in `list2`.
 Every token should then get translated and the translated token gets stored in `list1`.
-There are a number of mistakes but the most important one is arguably the endless `while` loop.
+There are a number of mistakes but the most important one is the endless `while` loop.
 The student wanted index `i` to be a starting position of the token, with the `while` loop building the token from that point.
 That's of course not what the code does, the same character will get added over and over since none of the values in the loop condition ever change.
 Data-flow analysis remembers when and where variables get their values, so it can be used to recognize that the variables are still the same.

-This approach will also flag any `while True` loop as error prone, which is arguably a good thing.
+The secondary goal of the interpreter is to open the door to code refactoring, through the means of a data-flow analysis.
+Every evaluated node during interpretation emits a list of changes and dependencies as discussed in section \ref{approach}.

 # Implementation

 Fosite is an abstract interpreter.
 It uses abstract pointers, which can be used to fetch abstract objects from an abstract memory.
-The objects themselves have no value whatsoever, but they do have a notion of types, attributes, and elements.
-There is a notion of namespaces where names get mapped to objects, and a notion of ordered heterogeneous collections.
+The objects themselves have no value, but they do have a notion of types, attributes, and elements.
+There is a notion of namespaces where names get mapped to objects, and a notion of heterogeneous collections.
 In essence, the interpreter tries to get as close at it can to actual interpreter without having actual values.
 This not as obvious as it sounds.
 For example, it's tempting to cut corners when implementing the _Method Resolution Order_ (MRO), variable capturing in closure definitions, or the explicit `self` argument in Python.
 Simple approximations of these behaviors would suffice for well written code -- but targeting such code makes no sense for a static analyzer.
 We have to be able to analyze _really_ bad code as well.

-The goal of the interpreter is to perform a data-flow analysis.
-Every evaluated node returns a list of changes and dependencies.
-The error prone patterns that the interpreter finds are welcome side-effect.
+\begin{code}
+  \begin{tcblisting}{listing only,
+  arc=0pt,
+  outer arc=0pt,
+  boxrule=0.2pt,
+  minted language=python,
+  minted style=autumn,
+  minted options={xleftmargin=-6pt, linenos},
+  colback=bg }
+x = 0
+y = 0
+z = 0

+if ...:
+    x = 9
+    if ...:
+        y = 5
+        if ...:
+            z = 1

+a = complex_computation(x)
+b = complex_computation(y)
+c = complex_computation(z)
+\end{tcblisting}
+\caption{State Explosion} \label{smp:branch}
+\end{code}

+As an abstract interpreter uses abstract values, it can't decide which branch to take at every branch point, so it will explore every branch.
+This can quickly lead to a state explosion problem as the number of branches can increase exponentially.
+Consider the Python-like code in code sample \ref{smp:branch}.
+There are branching points on lines 5, 7 and 9, so that the functions calls on lines 12, 13, and 14 can each be executed once for each of the four possible execution paths for a total of 12 calls to `complex_computation`.
+Each argument `x`, `y`, or `z` only has two possible values though, so we should be able to do better.
+The Fosite interpreter will create new execution paths at every branching point, but those paths will also be merged after evaluating the branch point.
+This means that there will only be a single active execution path left upon executing the calls on lines 12-15.
+Merging execution paths preserves all the relevant information of each branch, as discussed in section \ref{namespace}.
+The result still has exponential complexity, but no longer in the number of branch points but in the number of possible values

 ## Objects

+As alluded to in the beginning of section \ref{implementation}, the Fosite interpreter keeps track of attributes and elements.
+Attributes can reuse the namespace logic as described in sections \ref{namespace} and \ref{name-resolution}.
+Elements are a lot harder to model and are covered in section \ref{collections}.

-Everything is an object in Python, even classes which become class objects upon definition.
+Everything is an object in Python, even classes  become class objects upon definition.
 An object of a class has a reference to its class object.
 Among other things, this reference gets used during name resolution.
 Every class can also extend multiple other classes, called base classes, in a similar way.
 This can easily be modeled in an abstract interpreter using a list of pointers.

 The type of an object is harder to model however.
-In most object-oriented languages, an object's class is its type.
-Since Python has multiple inheritance, and classes are objects as well, there's more to it than that.
+In many object-oriented languages, an object's class is its type.
+Python's situation is a bit more complex since it has multiple inheritance, and classes are objects as well.

 \begin{code}
   \begin{tcblisting}{listing only,